 Walker County is one of the most historic counties in Texas.
 Best known as the home of General Sam Houston, hero of the Texas Revolution and the leading political figure in early Texas, Walker County is brimming with history aside from General Houston.

 Walker County's principal city Huntsville was the leading cultural center of Texas prior to the Civil War.
 Leaders in law, education and business flocked to Huntsville and seeded other parts of Texas as it deveoped in the 19th and 20th Centuries.
-Because of its cultural influence, the area came to be known as the "Athens of Texas."
+Because of its cultural influence and status as home of Texas' greatest hero and first President, the area came to be known as the "Mount Vernon of Texas."

 Walker County and Huntsville were a cradle of learning and education in early Texas.
 The first history of Texas, History of Texas from Its First Settlement in 1685 to Its Annexation to the United States in 1846, was written by Walker County pioneer Henderson Yoakum.